tourkaman/PDC-support-web/documents/running/running_jobs/queueing_jobs.rst

 		sbatch ./jobscript.sh

-	more information on how to create an job script can be found in :ref:`job-scripts`.
+	more information on how to create an job script can be found in :ref:`job-scripts_tegner`.

 	..
 Warning::